 It’s important to understand and carefully consider the site where you’ll place your manufactured home.
 If you locate your home in a rental community, it will experience a reduced gain in equity.

-There is a chance to place your home on your piece of land instead of a mobile home park.
-Having your home on your land reduces the financing costs and raises the stability of your tenure.
+There is a chance to place your home on your own piece of land instead of a mobile home park.
+Having your home on your land reduces the financing costs, you don’t have to worry about lot rent for a mobile home, and it raises the stability of your tenure.

 Similar to negotiating for a car, it would help if you never let a dealer force you into naming a monthly payment or price that you’re willing to pay.
 Always ask to be given a total cash price and start negotiating from that.